NQCD/NQCDynamics.jl/docs/src/getting_started.md

 ### Bringing it all together

-Now we have all the parts necessary to perform our first classical dynamics simulation!
+We have now covered all the parts necessary to perform our first classical dynamics simulation.
 Let's quickly set up our simulation parameters using what we've learned.
 Here we'll have two atoms in a harmonic potential, each with a single degree of freedom.